paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-028-family-and-medical-leave.md

 <a id="section-2601"></a>
 ## § 2601.
 Regulations

-The Secretary of Labor shall prescribe such regulations as are necessary to carry out subchapter I of this chapter and this subchapter not later than 120 days after February 5, 1993.
+The Secretary of Labor shall prescribe such regulations as are necessary to carry out subchapter I and this subchapter not later than 120 days after February 5, 1993.

 <a id="section-2611"></a>